-Describe thebenthic microbial, invertebrate and fish communities, including infauna, epifauna and demersal fish, up to an altitude of 50 metres above the sea floor This should include considerations of species richness, biodiversity, faunal densities, community structures and connectivity, etc. Ecosystem functions, such as Bioturbation, habitat supply and elemental cycling etc. should also be covered in this section.
-Address factors provided in 5.4, as well as spatial and temporal variability.
+Describe the [known] benthic microbial, invertebrate and fish communities, including infauna, epifauna, benthopelagic fauna, and demersal fish and scavengers, up to an altitude of 50 metres above the sea floor [and at least 5 meters below (into the sediments).]
+This inventory should include considerations of species richness, biodiversity, faunal densities, taxonomic uniqueness, community structures and connectivity, etc. Ecosystem functions, such as []bioturbation, habitat and food [Germany] creation [] and elemental cycling etc. should also be covered in this section.
+Address factors provided in 5.4, as well as spatial and temporal variability and patchiness.

 [5.4.4 Ecosystem/community-level description

 Summarize existing community and ecosystem studies that integrate elements of the above sections.
 The summary should consider productivity, habitat heterogeneity, food-web complexity, carbon and nutrient cycling, benthopelagic coupling, biodiversity, succession, stability, the potential toxicity effects of plumes, bioavailability of toxins, trophic relationships, ecosystem functioning, benthic-pelagic couplings, ecosystem connectivity, early life-history stages, recruitment and behavioural information.
-Name any unique, rare and threatened elements, outline which habitats and communities can be considered representative and their distribution, indicate existence and connectivity to the same habitats and communities outside the mine site and the potential impact zone.]
+Identify, preserve and distribute to the scientific community [] any unique, rare and threatened elements, outline which habitats and communities can be considered representative and their distribution, indicate existence and connectivity to the same habitats and communities outside the mine site and the potential impact zone.]

 [Alt.
 5.4.4 Ecosystem/community-level description